-Accelerating cell movement to improve the speed and quality of healing after tissue damage is only one half of the therapeutic potential of modulated cell motility.
-MicroCures also believes that slowing or stopping cells from moving altogether, can in certain contexts – such as cancer metastasis or fibrosis – play a significant therapeutic role.
+Accelerating cell movement to improve the speed and quality of healing after tissue damage is only part of the therapeutic potential of modulated cell motility.
+MicroCures also believes that slowing or stopping cells from moving altogether can in certain contexts – such as cancer metastasis or fibrosis – play a significant therapeutic role.

 MicroCures is currently conducting early-stage studies designed to support the development of siRNA-based therapeutics capable of silencing KlF19 and Cep192.
 Ultimately, the company believes that these compounds may have therapeutic applications for combatting cancer metastasis and preventing or reducing fibrosis.